-If you click No in the Question dialog box, go to step 7; if you click Yes, complete steps 5 and 6.
+If you click No in the Question dialog box, go to the next step; otherwise, complete the following:

-5 Type the SSL port number to use for the secure connection and then click Next.
+a.
+Enter the SSL port number to use for the secure connection and then click Next.
 By default, the SSL port number used by the Web Engine is 2954.